We are proud to share our client’s news!

-To be WELL Certified means that a building, and everything in it, is created to provide comfort, drive better choices, and generally enhance overall health and wellness of those living and working in it.
+To be WELL Certified means that a building, and everything in it, is created to provide comfort, drive better choices, and generally enhance overall health and well-being of those living and working in it.

 The construction of the culinary kitchen as an expansive centralized food production hub was part of Menno Haven’s capital plan to support the growth of the community where the need for only satellite kitchens will be required.